 “The Salado were highly accomplished weavers.
 Their closely-woven cotton fabric rivals modern cloth made by machines; the newly arrived Spanish mistook this cloth for silk.
 The earliest known cultivated cotton (Gossypium hopi) in the Tonto Basin was at the Eagle Ridge site around 250 CE (Common Era).
 People around Tonto Creek began trading cotton up to the Colorado Plateau around 1100 CE, creating a surge in textile production.
 About the time the Tonto National Monument cliff dwellings were built in 1300 CE, Tonto Basin became one of the leading producers of cotton in the Southwest.
 Salado textile designs woven by Hopi and Zuni for ceremonial use tie modern pueblo people to the ancient people of the cliff dwellings.

 In the following images, click on the light bulb icon, then click and drag in the image to change the lighting angle; click on the broken square to enter full-screen mode.
-If an image is missing, try reloading the page.
+Note: If you see an error message below, please copy and paste chrome://settings/system into the Chrome search bar and toggle “Use hardware acceleration when available” to off.

 In the following images, click on the “Play” icon to load a 3D model (this may take a few seconds to complete).
 Click and drag in the image to rotate the object; click on the double arrow at lower right to enter full-screen mode.
 Use the mouse wheel to zoom in and out.